PerkinElmer (NYSE:PKI) Coverage Initiated by Analysts at StockNews.com

-Equities researchers at StockNews.com began coverage on shares of PerkinElmer (NYSE:PKI – Get Rating) in a research note issued to investors on Thursday.
-The brokerage set a “hold” rating on the medical research company’s stock.
+StockNews.com began coverage on shares of PerkinElmer (NYSE:PKI – Get Rating) in a research note released on Thursday morning.
+The brokerage issued a hold rating on the medical research company’s stock.

-In other news, insider Tajinder S. Vohra sold 1,663 shares of PerkinElmer stock in a transaction dated Tuesday, December 20th.
+In other news, insider Tajinder S. Vohra sold 1,663 shares of the company’s stock in a transaction on Tuesday, December 20th.
 The stock was sold at an average price of $138.85, for a total value of $230,907.55.
-Following the transaction, the insider now owns 17,205 shares in the company, valued at $2,388,914.25.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Company insiders own 0.52% of the company’s stock.
+Following the completion of the sale, the insider now directly owns 17,205 shares in the company, valued at approximately $2,388,914.25.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 0.52% of the company’s stock.

 PerkinElmer, Inc engages in the provision of products, services, and solutions for diagnostics, food, environmental, life sciences, and applied markets.
 It operates through the following segments: Discovery & Analytical Solutions and Diagnostics.
 The Discovery & Analytical Solutions segment consists of technologies that help life sciences researchers better understand diseases and develop treatments.